 "Her impact is worldwide," said Marcy Larson, Illinois Holocaust Museum.
 "She was so accessible and so warm and so compelling.
 Everyone felt Fritzie's warmth and pain and passion for making the world a better place."

 RELATED: Holocaust Survivor Fritzie Fritzshall: 'I wouldn't be here today' without women who saved her life at Auschwitz

-"The message that she conveyed and her legacy will be that of 'love your neighbor as yourself,'" said Ken Cooper, vice president of the Illinois Holocaust Museum.
+"The message that she conveyed and her legacy will be that of 'love your neighbor as yourself,'" said Ken Cooper, vice president, Illinois Holocaust Museum.

 Her friendship with a Catholic Cardinal Archbishop spread that message further.

 "There really are very few differences between Catholics and Jews and Christians and Jews, you know, we all embrace family and education and peace and kindness towards others, and so, it's important that if you think there are walls, they are miniscule walls," said Jeff Pfeffer, Illinois Holocaust Museum board member.

 As a teenager, Fritzshall promised the women who saved her from death at Auschwitz that she would tell their story.
 And she kept that promise again, said best by her own grandson.